rebelsky/sams-assorted-musings-reflections/software-for-reporting-sexual-assault.md

 My quick glance at the link suggests that it's the core data management part of Callisto, and not the full program (which would include the UI, the questions, and more).
 I'll try to look further in the future.

 ---

 I started this essay by saying that I couldn't help ranting.
 In case you couldn't tell, the rant is not about any person.
-Rather, it is that we rely on something as unsupportive as EthicsPoint for our students to report sexual assault.
-I don't care whether or not it's a best practice;
-it doesn't seem to be a good system.
+Rather, it is that we rely on something that feels as unsupportive as EthicsPoint for our students to anonymously report sexual assault.
+I don't care whether or not it's a best practice; it doesn't seem to be a good system.

 So, what next?
 I'll probably share this essay, or a variant of this essay, with our Title IX coordinator.
 I'll probably hire a research student to set up an installation of Callisto, just so we can see whether we can run it independently and what it's like to use and manage.
-Maybe I should also hire a student to see what research there is on *real* best practices - what practices do other institutions use, and what evidence is there that the practices do what they hope they would do (encourage victim/survivors to record their experiences and, eventually, to report).
+I should talk to Jen Jacobsen on what research there is on *real* best practices - what practices do other institutions use, and what evidence is there that the practices do what they hope they would do (encourage victim/survivors to record their experiences and, eventually, to report).
 There's almost certainly a really important HCI study there, but its design is complex and subtle enough that it should be left to